objy-org/objy-org.github.io/docs/CONNECT.md

 ">

 OBJY Connect is a project for connecting OBJY instances.
-It consists of a server and a client framework.
+It consists of two parts:

-The following quick examples show you how to spin up a platform and a client with just a few lines of code.
+* Server: OBJY Connect
+* Client: OBJY Connect Mapper

 > For running a basic platform you will need ***Node.js***, ***Redis*** and ***MongoDB***.
 This will change in the future.
+The following quick examples show you how to spin up a platform and a client with just a few lines of code.

 ## Spin up a basic Platform